* EQUILIBRIUM 8.3 Comparative boiling point plots-graphs for selected homologous series of organic molecules Doc B

 • In order of increasing boiling point ....

-• Alkanes have the relatively lowest boiling point because only instantaneous dipole - induced dipole interactions can contribute to the intermolecular forces.
+• Alkanes have the relatively lowest boiling points because only instantaneous dipole – induced dipole interactions can contribute to the intermolecular forces.

 • Aldehydes (similar for isomeric ketones) are very similar to the linear primary aliphatic amines.
 It would appear here that the permanent dipole - permanent dipole intermolecular attractive forces due to the polarised carbonyl bond (δ+C=Oδ-) have about the same effect as the hydrogen bonding in the amines.

-• Alcohols (alkanols) show significantly higher boiling points due to hydrogen bonding BUT only for the lower members.
+• Alcohols (alkanols) show significantly higher boiling points than alkanes due to the extra intermolecular force of hydrogen bonding BUT only for the lower members.

 • Carboxylic acids (alkanoic acids) are even higher than alcohols because there are extra >C=O ... >C=0 attractions as well as hydrogen bonding or you could argue there are two sites on the molecule for hydrogen bonding, again only for the lower members, and dimers are readily formed for the lower members of the series.